 - 1 cup chopped walnuts

 - Preheat oven to 350 degrees.
 Grease and flour two or three 8 inch pans, depending on if you are doing a two layer or three layer cake.
+You can make either two thicker 8 inch cakes or three thinner layers.
+It's up to you and the desired look you're trying to achieve.

 - In your mixer bowl, combine eggs, buttermilk, oil, sugar and vanilla. mix well.